Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity

 \subsection{Hyperparameters}

-All experiments were run for the same total budget of $4000$ iterations with a batch size of 256 evaluations per generation, corresponding to a total of $1,024,000$ evaluations.
-We used CVT tessellation \cite{cvt} to create archives with $128$ cells, each with a maximum of Pareto Front length of $50$.
+All experiments were run for the same total budget of of $1,024,000$ evaluations.
+In \pcc, \pgx, \mome, \nsga and \spea this corresponded to $4000$ iterations with a batch size of 256 evaluations per generation.
+In \nsgasmall and \speasmall, we used a batch size of $1600$ which was the limit of our GPU and ran the algorithm for $640$ iterations.
+We used CVT tessellation \cite{cvt} to create archives with $128$ cells, each with a maximum of non-dominated Front length of $50$.
 For all experiments, we use a Iso+LineDD operator \cite{isoline} as the \ga variation operator, with $\sigma_1 = 0.005$ and $\sigma_2 = 0.05$.
-The reference points for each environment and the actor-critic training parameters were kept the same across all algorithms and are provided in the supplementary material.
+This operator mutates a solution by adding isotropic Gaussian noise scaled by $\sigma_1$ and a directional perturbation along the vector between two individuals, scaled by $\sigma_2$, promoting both exploration and guided variation.
+The reference points for each environment and the actor-critic training parameters were kept the same across all algorithms and are provided \Cref{app:refpoints} and \Cref{app:pghyperparams}.